 - Lack of support - When your spouse is legally obligated to support you and has the ability to do so but s/he doesn’t.1

 Note: Arkansas is one of a handful of states that allow covenant marriages aside from the traditional marriage.
 This is a different type of marriage in which, among other things, the couple agrees to counseling before the marriage and to more limited grounds for a divorce if they decide to get one in the future.
-If this is your case, you can find more information on the divorce process in this pamphlet from Arkansas Legal Services and you can also read the related statute on our Selected Arkansas Statutes page.
+You can read the related statute on our Selected Arkansas Statutes page.

 1 Ark.
 Code § 9-12-301(b)